Digital subtraction angiography

 Digital subtraction angiography (DSA) is a fluoroscopy technique used in interventional radiology to clearly visualize blood vessels in a bony or dense soft tissue environment.
-Images are produced using contrast medium by subtracting a "pre-contrast image" or mask from subsequent images, once the contrast medium has been introduced into a structure.
-Hence the term "digital subtraction angiography.
-Subtraction angiography was first described in 1935 and in English sources in 1962 as a manual technique.
+Images are produced using contrast medium by subtracting a "pre-contrast image", or mask, from subsequent images once the contrast medium has been introduced into a structure (hence the term "digital subtraction angiography").
+Subtraction angiography was first described in 1935, and in 1962, it was described in English sources as a manual technique.
 Digital technology made DSA practical starting in the 1970s.

 Procedure

 DSA and fluoroscopy

 In traditional angiography, images are acquired by exposing an area of interest with time-controlled x-rays while injecting a contrast medium into the blood vessels.
 The image obtained includes the blood vessels, together with all overlying and underlying structures.
 The images are useful for determining anatomical position and variations, but unhelpful for visualizing blood vessels accurately.

 In order to remove the distracting structures to see the vessels better, first a mask image is acquired.
 The mask image is simply an image of the same area before the contrast is administered.
 The radiological equipment used to capture this is usually an X-ray image intensifier, which then keeps producing images of the same area at a set rate (1 to 7.5 frames per second).
 Each subsequent image gets the original "mask" image subtracted out.
 (Mathematically, the incoming image is divided by the mask image) The radiologist controls how much contrast media is injected and for how long.
 Smaller structures require less contrast to fill the vessel than others.
 Images produced appear with a very pale grey background, which produces a high contrast to the blood vessels, which appear a very dark grey.